calad0i/da4ml/docs/dais.md

 ## Program Structure

+- `spec version`: int
+    - The spec version of the DAIS program.
+Currently, the version is `0`.
+- `firmware version`: int
+    - Reserved for downstream firmware versioning.
+The DAIS interpreter **must** ignore this field.
 - `shape`: tuple<int, int>
     - The number of inputs and outputs of the program.
 - `inp_shift`: vector<int>